gavinlyonsrepo/MAX471_PVI_METER/README.md

 * Title : Arduino Project , Voltage and current meter based on MAX471 sensor
 * Description :

+1. An Arduino Nano uses a MAX471 current and voltage sensor to measure a Load and displays output to an ERM19264  UC1609 LCD
-1. Current reading  range  0-3 A
+2. Current reading  range  0-3 A
-2. Voltage reading  range 3-25 V
+3. Voltage reading  range 3-25 V
-3. ATmega328 battery internal reference voltage used for analog measurements
+4. ATmega328 battery internal reference voltage used for analog measurements
-4. Output to LCD and  serial monitor
+5. Output to LCD and  serial monitor

 * Author: Gavin Lyons
 * Arduino IDE: 1.8.16